Chögyam Trungpa: Acclaim

 Major lineage holders of Trungpa's Tibetan Buddhist traditions and many other Buddhist teachers supported his work.

-In 1974, Trungpa invited the 16th Karmapa, head of the Karma Kagyu lineage, to come to the West and offer teachings.
-Based on this visit, the Karmapa proclaimed Trungpa one of the principal Kagyu lineage holders in the west:
+In 1974, Trungpa invited the 16th Gyalwa Karmapa, head of the Karma Kagyu lineage, to come to the West and offer teachings.
+Based on this visit, the Karmapa proclaimed Trungpa one of the principal Kagyu lineage holders in the West:

 The ancient and renowned lineage of the Trungpas, since the great siddha Trungmase Chökyi Gyamtso Lodrö, possessor of only holy activity, has in every generation given rise to great beings.
 Awakened by the vision of these predecessors in the lineage, this my present lineage holder, Chökyi Gyamtso Trungpa Rinpoche, supreme incarnate being, has magnificently carried out the vajra holders' discipline in the land of America, bringing about the liberation of students and ripening them in the dharma.
 This wonderful truth is clearly manifest.

 Accordingly, I empower Chögyam Trungpa Vajra Holder and Possessor of the Victory Banner of the Practice Lineage of the Karma Kagyu.
 Let this be recognized by all people of both elevated and ordinary station.

-In 1981, Trungpa and his students hosted the Fourteenth Dalai Lama in his visit to Boulder, Colorado.
+In 1981, Trungpa and his students hosted the 14th Dalai Lama in his visit to Boulder, Colorado.
 Of Trungpa, the Dalai Lama later wrote, "Exceptional as one of the first Tibetan lamas to become fully assimilated into Western culture, he made a powerful contribution to revealing the Tibetan approach to inner peace in the West."

 Trungpa also received support from one of his own main teachers, Dilgo Khyentse Rinpoche, head of the Nyingma lineage.
-In addition to numerous sadhanas and poems dedicated to Trungpa, Khyentse Rinpoche wrote a supplication after Trungpa's death specifically naming him a mahasiddha.
-Among other Tibetan lamas to name Trungpa a mahasiddha are the Sixteenth Karmapa, Thrangu Rinpoche, Khenpo Tsultrim Gyamtso Rinpoche and Tai Situpa.
+In addition to numerous sadhana and poems dedicated to Trungpa, Khyentse Rinpoche wrote a supplication after Trungpa's death specifically naming him a mahasiddha.
+Among the Tibetan Rinpoches to name Trungpa a mahasiddha are the Sixteenth Karmapa, Thrangu Rinpoche, Khenpo Tsultrim Gyamtso Rinpoche and Tai Situpa Rinpoche.

 The Dzogchen Ponlop Rinpoche said, "As taught in the Buddhist scriptures, there are nine qualities of a perfect master of buddhadharma.
-The eleventh Chögyam Trungpa Rinpoche possessed all nine of these."
+The Eleventh Chögyam Trungpa Rinpoche possessed all nine of these."